exuanbo/blog-bak/content/about.md

 ## Friends

-Well, obviously I don't have any friends.
+Well, obviously I have no friends.